worklouder/input-linux/README.md

 ## Troubleshooting

-- If `node-hid` fails to build and you’re using Python 3.12 or newer, ensure the build script properly activates its virtualenv.
+- If `node-hid` fails to build and youre using Python 3.12 or newer, ensure the build script properly activates its virtualenv.
 - Use Python 3.11+ for best compatibility with `node-gyp`.
-- If the app launches but doesn’t detect your device, ensure udev rules are installed (see above).
+- If the app launches but doesnt detect your device, ensure udev rules are installed (see above).
 - The build script defaults to `TEST_MODE=true`, which skips over non-critical errors.
 You can run it in strict mode like this:

 ```bash
 TEST_MODE=false ./input4linux-0.8.1.sh
 ```

-- If you were previously using `npm config set python`, that’s no longer needed.
+- If you were previously using `npm config set python`, thats no longer needed.
 The build script uses `export PYTHON=...` automatically now.

 ---